verdict-project/verdict/docs/docs/tutorial/tpch.md

 mysql> use tpch1g;
 ```

-Create empty tables; simply copy and paste the following table definition statements.
+Create empty tables; simply copy and paste the following table definition statements into the MySQL shell.
 We will import the data later into these tables.

 ```sql
 -- nation